kostat-sdg-kor/sdg-site-beta/_pages/en/data-standard.md

 		<span class="title">Information update</span>
 		<br><br>
 		<p class="contents">
 			The statistical data in the platform will be regularly updated, but the newly identified indicators that are available will be immediately reflected.
-This platform will be integrated into the Korean Indicator site operated by KOSTAT in 2022.
 		</p>
 	</div>
   <br><br>